hostinger/fireactions/docs/configuration.md

 # The name of the organisation that the client belongs to.
 organisation: hostinger
-# The name of the group that the client belongs to.
+# The names of the groups that the client belongs to.
 This is used to
 # group clients together for scheduling.
-group: group1
+groups:
+  - us-east-2
+  - us-west-1

 # Mem overcommit ratio is the ratio of RAM to allocate to the client
 # compared to the total memory available on the host.